mon-gmx/mon-gmx/README.md

 Hey there! you found my github account.
 While this is not a very active place, I still post repositories and snippets from time to time.
-In another time I used to contribute to projects using the monchitos82 accounts (closed).
+In another time I used to contribute to projects using the monchitos82 account (closed).
 Feel like having a chat? you can open an issue in the **[talk-to-me](https://github.com/mon88-mx/talk-to-me/issues)** repository, I know that is not very conventional, but it is something.

 ## About me